 How do I set up a hidden WiFi Network in my home?
 Although most security experts agree that this isn’t the most effective way to prevent hacking, there are possible reasons why you might want to create a hidden network.
-Whatever your reason may be, here’s a quick tutorial for how to set up a hidden network on your WiFi router, shown on both on an Apple Airport and a traditional WiFi router.
+Whatever your reason are, here’s a quick tutorial for how to set up a hidden network on your WiFi router, shown on both on an Apple Airport and a traditional WiFi router.

 The process of hiding the SSID (your “network name”) on your WiFI router isn’t as difficult as you might imagine.
 And although it’s not one of my top 5 tips for home network security, it’s an additional step you can take.

 I’m going to walk you through the process step by step (including a video, if that helps).

 Before we do that, though, it’s important to understand that:

 - A hidden network can easily be discovered: In other words, this is not a strong security feature.